Castle Leslie: The estate

 The estate has three lakes: the largest, Glaslough (from the Irish Glas Loch or Glasloch, meaning Green Lake), shares its name with the local village; Kilvey Lake is to the north; and, finally, there is Dream Lake, which features a crannóg.
 The 1000 acre estate comprises park land, meandering streams and several forests.
-The house is still home to the Leslie family; the late Sir Jack Leslie (6 December 1916 – 16 April 2016) returned to live at Castle Leslie at the age of 78 and the principal owner is Samantha (Sammy) Leslie.
+The house is still home to the Leslie family; the late Sir Jack Leslie (6 December 1916 – 16 April 2016) returned to live in The Castle at the age of 78 and the principal owner is Samantha (Sammy) Leslie.
 Other family members still assert their influence on the running of the estate through a family trust.

 Events and visitors

-Castle Leslie gained media attention in 2002 when Sir Paul McCartney married Heather Mills in the family church located on the estate, followed by a wedding banquet for 300 guests prepared by the castle's then executive chef, Noel McMeel.
+Castle Leslie Estate gained media attention in 2002 when Sir Paul McCartney married Heather Mills in the family church located on the estate, followed by a wedding banquet for 300 guests prepared by the castle's then executive chef, Noel McMeel.

 Throughout the years numerous famous people have frequented the house.
 This includes Irish poet W. B. Yeats, Irish statesman General Michael Collins, Rolling Stones frontman Sir Mick Jagger (1966), British astronomer Sir Patrick Moore and the Duc de Valentinois.
 The estate has also had various members of the Churchill family within the house due to familial ties with the Leslies.